 There is a variety of cutting-edge technology, equipment, instrumentation and other resources available to researchers at West Virginia University.

 SRF is open to all researchers, including WVU faculty, postdocs, and grad students.
-SRF oversees four primary areas of research: nanoscience, engineering, materials science, forensics, and medicine.
+SRF oversees five primary areas of research: nanoscience, engineering, materials science, forensics, and medicine.

 There are a number of shared research facilities and laboratories available at the Robert C. Byrd Health Sciences Center including facilities for microscope imaging, transgenic animal, flow cytometry, biospecimen processing, and genomics.